Important information about the Ring-fencing Transfer Scheme

 What is the RFTS?

 The RFTS is a Court process and we need the Court’s permission before we can restructure our businesses.
-To find our more about the RFTS, watch our video or read on.

 For copies of the RFTS documents, including the Skilled Person's report and a summary of the Skilled Person’s report, go to the RFTS documents page.